SuperDataScience-Community-Projects/SDS-CP039-brandforge/no-code/README.md

-# 🟢 Pathway 1 — No-Code (Notion / Carrd / Framer / Super.so)
+# 🟢 Pathway 1 — No-Code (Notion / Wix / Canva / WordPress / Squarespace)

 This pathway is for beginners or anyone who wants a **professional portfolio website live quickly without coding**.
-You'll use no-code tools (Notion, Carrd, Framer, or Super.so) and focus on content, branding, and presentation.
+You'll use no-code tools (Notion, Wix, Canva, WordPress, or Squarespace) and focus on content, branding, and presentation.

 ## ✅ **Week 1: Build Your LinkedIn Profile**